bcgov/nr-arch/docs/maintenanceanddevelopment.md

 Furthermore, take some time to consider what kind of change you are making.
 Is it a [small change](#small-changes), or a [big change](#big-changes)?
 This may determine how you resolve the issue.

 ## Small Changes
-If you are just making small changes to a few words in one file (likely a [Markdown](#a-note-on-markdown) file), then it would be acceptable and easy to use the [GitHub file editor](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository){:target="_blank"} on the [bcgov repo](https://github.com/bcgov/CITZ-IMB-playbook){:target="_blank"}.
+If you are just making small changes to a few words in one file (likely a [Markdown](#a-note-on-markdown) file), then it would be acceptable and easy to use the [GitHub file editor](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository){:target="_blank"} on the [bcgov repo](https://github.com/bcgov/nr-arch){:target="_blank"}.
 This is not advisable for larger changes, or if you plan on making changes to multiple pages.

 ## Big Changes
 You will need a foundational understanding of Git and GitHub concepts, such as repos, commits, and pull requests, for submitting larger contributions.

 When you submit a contribution for adding, changing, or removing content you will have to submit a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests){:target="_blank"}, which will be reviewed.

-If you are making big structural or visual changes to the playbook, we suggest that you get set up for local development on your computer.
+If you are making big structural or visual changes to the site, we suggest that you get set up for local development on your computer.
 This increases efficiency by allowing you to preview the changes you are making in real time, and it reduces the risk of pushing errors to production.

 Before proceeding read [this page](https://github.com/18F/uswds-jekyll/blob/master/README.md){:target="_blank"}.

 Follow these steps when making big changes:
-- Make a [fork](https://help.github.com/en/enterprise/2.13/user/articles/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,point%20for%20your%20own%20idea.) of the [bcgov repo](https://github.com/bcgov/CITZ-IMB-playbook){:target="_blank"}
+- Make a [fork](https://help.github.com/en/enterprise/2.13/user/articles/fork-a-repo#:~:text=A%20fork%20is%20a%20copy,point%20for%20your%20own%20idea.) of the [bcgov repo](https://github.com/bcgov/nr-arch){:target="_blank"}
 - Enable [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site){:target="_blank"} on the forked repo
 - [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository){:target="_blank"} the fork to your local machine
 - If you want to preview your changes locally:
     - Set up your workstation for [Jekyll development](#developing-with-jekyll)
-    - Familiarize yourself with the [structure of the playbook](#playbook-structure)
+    - Familiarize yourself with the [structure of the site](#structure)
     - Preview your changes with a local server
 - Issue the following commands to push the changes to your forked repo:
 ~~~~